ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 3. How could change your interactive system to address this?

-One of the main changes that could be made would
+One of the main changes that could be made would be to improve the model accuracy.

 4. Are there optimizations you can try to do on your sense-making algorithm.

+I could use more training data in different light conditions and angles - currently I have only ~100 images per class, with pictures taking at day & night.
+I should try different light sources and light intensity and record more models for training.